ryanef/ryanfdev/src/content/project/ecs-fargate-vpc-networking.md

 Enable NAT Gateway or VPC Endpoints by changing the default values of `use_endpoints` and `use_nat_gateway` to true.
 The variables for vpc_name and environment are used to name resources and tag them.

 You will have to make sure Terraform has authentication to AWS.
-If you're in an environment where you've setup AWS access already then you shouldn't need to take any extra steps for this.
-[AWS Provider Docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) shows the steps Terraform takes to look for AWS credentials.
+If you're in an environment where you've setup AWS access already then you shouldn't need to take any extra steps for this.  <a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs" target="_blank">AWS Provider Docs</a> shows the steps Terraform takes to look for AWS credentials.
 Don't hard code your AWS Access Keys into anything but you can go to `providers.tf` and add `shared_credentials_file` or the `profile` which you can see in the AWS Provider docs.

 ## Terraform Apply